renafsouza/Cope-with-Cops/README.md

 TODO
 ------------

-- ask user to resize their terminal window before starting the game.
+- ask the user to resize their terminal window before starting the game.
     "Please resize your terminal window to 80x43.
 (Current size: mxn.)"
     "Done!
 Press any button to start."
 (And show playing instructions below.)

 - allow controlling the car with the arrow keys.